eclipse-tractusx/eclipse-tractusx.github.io/blog-meeting-minutes/2024-04-12-committer-meeting.md

 ### Clean Board

 My feeling is, we will have round about 60 features for 24.08 -> all good.
 Happy about it.
 But on the board itself we have more than 200.
-I undesrtand its good to have some features in inbox/backlog... but i think the gap is to big ... and i think a lot of them could be deleted ;(
+I understand its good to have some features in inbox/backlog... but i think the gap is to big ... and i think a lot of them could be deleted ;(

-=> discussed and decided: Friendly reminder -> after a specific amount ot time the issues are deleted automaticly
+=> discussed and decided: Friendly reminder -> after a specific amount ot time the issues are deleted automatically

 ### Views an project board

 The views (tabs) should be cleaned up) which views are still needed?

-- Feature view (issuetype `feature`) -> for Expert Groups / Committeess / Developer
+- Feature view (issuetype `feature`) -> for Expert Groups / Committees / Developer
 - QGate View (issuetype `realease_ac`)
 - ???